volatilic/volatilic/README.md

   specifically syscourse dni, and dni if you harass ***anyone*** over ***anything***

-  minors iwc and under 16 dni unless VERY CLOSE
+  minors iwc and under 16 preferably do not friend

+  also i know a lot of people have me blocked, so for those who dont, id like to know if i were sitting on someone, or if someone was sitting on me ^^"

 </details>